-When irrigated area increases by 25 per cent, the labour used for conservation measures was less than the baseline level in the initial years and increased above the baseline level towards the end of simulation (Figure 6).
-When the irrigated area decreased by 25 per cent, the total soil erosion was below the baseline level, even though the total labour used for conservation was lower than the baseline level.
-This could be mainly attributed to a change in the cropping pattern, whereas the area under less erosive dry land crops like maize and sorghum increased in the watershed.
+When irrigated area increases by 25 %, the labour used for conservation measures was less than the baseline level in the initial years and increased above the baseline level towards the end of simulation (Fig. 6).
+When the irrigated area decreased by 25 %, the total soil erosion was below the baseline level, even though the total labour used for conservation was lower than the baseline level.
+This could be mainly attributed to a change in the cropping pattern, whereas the area under less erosive dryland crops like maize and sorghum increased in the watershed.

-The soil nutrient balance indicated that nutrient mining was higher compared to the baseline level when the irrigated area increased s by 25 per cent (Table 4).
+The soil nutrient balance indicated that nutrient mining was higher compared to the baseline level when the irrigated area increased s by 25 % (Table 4).
 This was due to an increase in the area of high nutrient extraction irrigated crops like vegetables, cotton and sunflower compared to the baseline level.
-The reduction in irrigated area increased the area under cereal-legume cropping systems like maize/pigeonpea and sorghum/pigeonpea which removed comparatively less nutrients from the soil and also improved the nutrient content by biological atmospheric fixation.
+The reduction in irrigated area increased the area under cereal-legume cropping systems like maize/pigeon pea and sorghum/pigeon pea which removed comparatively less nutrients from the soil and also improved the nutrient content by biological atmospheric fixation.